erichard/SublimePHPCompanion/README.md

 ### exclude_dir

 List of directories to exclude when searching for the class declaration file.
 Path are relative to the project directory.

+Please note that the filtering is done after the search in the index.
+So this option has no impact on performance, it's just a convenient way to avoid duplicate namespace declaration in some case.

 ### start_dir_pattern